 When adding a lamp to a room, be sure to find the right type of light bulb for the fixture to bring out the style you added.

-I chose to use a 100 watt soft white bulb in my lamp and added a socket dimmer so when we don’t need to have bright light in the foyer, we can easily dim the light right from the socket to add a warmer moody feel.
+I chose to use a 100 watt soft white bulb in my lamp and added a socket dimmer so when we don’t need to have bright light in the room, we can easily dim the light right from the socket to add a warmer moody feel.

 How to Rewire a Table Lamp’s Socket and Cord

 If you find the perfect table lamp at a thrift store or own one that no longer works, you can purchase a lamp kit to rewire a lamp base.
 Having a kit makes it is easy to do.
 You have probably seen these kits used to make a mason jar or bottle lamps at crafts fairs and on Pinterest.